NiklasBorglund/niklasnotes-blog/posts/q1-2025-game-releases.md

 }
 ```

 I haven’t played Assassin’s Creed since the Ezio days, and it seems like the series has evolved quite a bit.
-The reception is mostly positive (81%), but many players are frustrated by technical issues and the inclusion of microtransactions in a full-price single-player game.
+The reception is mostly positive (81% at the time of writing), but many players are frustrated by technical issues and the inclusion of microtransactions in a full-price single-player game.

 ---